costonisp/MiniESPEasy/README.md

 For documentation of the program look at the documentation of ESPEasy

 If you are using (Mini)ESPEasy for the first time, follow the instructions for installing ESPEasy on http://www.esp8266.nu/index.php/Main_Page.
-After installing the libraries use the Arduino IDE to compile the MiniESPEasy sourcecode and flash your ESP8266.
+After installing the libraries use the Arduino IDE to compile the MiniESP sourcecode and flash your ESP8266.

 Wiki: http://www.esp8266.nu